yzdxs/learn-anything/readme.md

 # [Wiki](https://github.com/nikitavoloboev/knowledge-map/wiki) 📚

 This is a work in progress wiki that attempts to state all the goals and aspirations of this project.
-It is work in progress.

 # Documentation 📘